GAPDH Technotes

 GAPDH molecule is a homotetramer composed of 36 kDa subunits.
 Thus the molecular weight for the whole molecule is 144 kDa.
 Since it is constitutively and stably expressed in almost all tissues at high level, GAPDH became a well-established “housekeeping” protein and is widely used as a loading control for protein normalization in such procedures as Western blotting.
 It is also useful for cells visualizing in microscopy assays.
 Some physiological factors, such as hypoxia and diabetes, can increase GAPDH expression in certain cell types.

-Anti-GAPDH monoclonal antibodies developed by HyTest, especially well characterized MAb 6C5, are suitable for GAPDH immunodetection in Western blotting, sandwich immunoassays and immunocytochemical applications.
+Anti-GAPDH monoclonal antibodies developed by Hytest, especially well characterized MAb 6C5, are suitable for GAPDH immunodetection in Western blotting, sandwich immunoassays and immunocytochemical applications.

 Ordering information: